carina-yang/datumera-public/README.md

 Existing parts of DatumEra can also be improved.

 - Scalability.
 The frontend lacks architecture that allows for new pages and components to be easily added on top.
 A base class for API requests can be created.
 - Efficiency.
 OpenAI has released a batch API.
-I need to investigate into this API to see if it can be used.
+I need to investigate into this API to see if it can be used to make translating more efficient.